If you're looking to get PAT testing (or electrical equipment testing) carried out for your commercial or domestic property, we're here to help.

 Is PAT testing a legal requirement?

 The Electricity at Work Regulations 1989 makes it your responsibility to make sure all your electrical equipment is safe to use.
 This means you should regularly inspect, test and maintain electrical appliances to make sure they’re compliant.

 If you don’t do this, you could be putting yourself, your employees and your business at risk.

 Do I need PAT testing for my insurance?

-Some insurance companies ask that businesses have proof of PAT testing in order to prove that the electrical equipment on their premises is in a safe condition.
+Some insurance companies ask that businesses have proof of the PAT testing procedure being carried out.
+This is in order to prove that the electrical equipment on their premises is in a safe condition.

 If someone is injured or property is damaged as a result of faulty electrical equipment, an insurance company may refuse to accept a claim.